Organ & Tissue Donation

 Living organ donation: To donate a kidney or part of your liver, you must meet certain age and health requirements.
 Organs from a live donor can shorten the waiting period for transplant patients.
 The surgery can be performed with fewer complications and, often, better patient outcomes.

-It's easy to become an organ donor — you can indicate your intention in the following ways:
+It's easy to become an organ donor.
+Here’s how you can help:

 What You Can Donate for Transplantation